A Biologically-Inspired Simultaneous Localization and Mapping System Based on LiDAR Sensor: Abstract

 \section{Abstract}

 Simultaneous localization and mapping (SLAM) is one of the essential techniques and functionalities used by robots to perform autonomous navigation tasks.
 Inspired by the rodent hippocampus, this paper presents a biologically inspired SLAM system based on a \LiDAR sensor using a hippocampal model to build a cognitive map and estimate the robot pose in indoor environments.
-Based on the biologically inspired model, the SLAM system using point cloud data from a \LiDAR sensor is capable of leveraging the self-motion cues from the \LiDAR odometry and the local view cues from the \LiDAR local view cells to build a cognitive map and estimate the robot pose.
-Experiment results show that the proposed SLAM system is highly applicable and sufficiently accurate for \LiDAR-based SLAM tasks in both simulation and indoor environments.
+Based on the biologically inspired models mimicking boundary cells, place cells, and head direction cells, the SLAM system using \LiDAR point cloud data is capable of leveraging the self-motion cues from the \LiDAR odometry and the boundary cues from the \LiDAR boundary cells to build a cognitive map and estimate the robot pose.
+Experiment results show that with the \LiDAR boundary cells the proposed SLAM system greatly outperforms the camera-based brain-inspired method in both simulation and indoor environments, and is competitive with the conventional \LiDAR-based SLAM methods.